undeMalum/portfolio/content/about/index.md

 ***

 # Nonetheless,
- `football` is still my great passion, even though I didn’t use to be. **I hated running** so I hated football.
-Not that I had bad stamina, just I didn’t like the fact of running.
-Instead, I participated in a variety of activities.
-First and foremost is `karate`.
-It took **7 years of my earliest childhood** and helped me to develop flexibility as well as self-rigor.
-In the meantime, each year, during the winter break, I have been `skiing` and more importantly **this continues to this day**.
-Besides football, these two I consider as my favorite sports and have best memories.
-Then, I was playing `tennis`, `dancing hip-hop`, `doing gymnastic` a bit and `riding a scooter` (skatepark and stuff) and many, many other stuff but not as "_professionally_".
+`football` is still my great passion, even though it didn’t use to be. **I hated running** so I hated football.
+Not that I had bad stamina.
+I just didn’t like the mere fact of running, that's all.
+Instead, I participated in a variety of other sports over the years.
+The first one ever was `karate`.
+It consumed **whole 7 years of my earliest childhood** and helped me to develop flexibility as well as self-rigor.
+In the meantime, each year, during the winter break, I have been `skiing` and **this continues to this day**.
+Besides football, I consider these two to be my favorite sports, with which I have best memories.
+However, I didn't restricted myself to these activities.
+I also played `tennis`, danced `hip-hop`, did `gymnastic` a bit, rode a `scooter` (a modern skateboard in a way) and I could go on forever.

 ***
 {{< neighbouring >}}